Training & CME Courses

 Pharmacology Rx = 0.50

-Webinars through the AAP Richmond CenterThe AAP Richmond Center hosts an ongoing webinar series for CME credit.
-To view past webinars, both for credit and not, view our Webinars page.
+Webinars through the AAP Richmond CenterThe AAP Richmond Center hosts an ongoing webinar series to educate clinicians on child health issues related to tobacco control.
+To view past webinars, view our Webinars page.
 Note that all of these webinars are presented free of charge.

 Tobacco Training and CME Courses from External Organizations